TeamIngrid/ProjectMem/docs/examples/vehicle.md

 ![](../../assets/images/examples/vehicle/my_favorite_car_with_actions.png)

-Now click "done".
-You will be dropped back to dashboard, and you will see your new item:
+Now click "save".
+You will be dropped back to the dashboard, and you will see your new category:

 ![](../../assets/images/examples/vehicle/new_category.png)